A classic blast from my past and still one of my favourite week day winter feasts. Why stop making tasty meals just because fashions change?

-Clean out the large casserole and heat the oil in it over moderate heat.
-Add the onions and sweat them until they begin to soften.
-Now add the red pepper, stir, and sweat them until they soften also.
+Clean out the large casserole and heat the oil over moderate heat.
+Add the onions together with the star anise.
+Sweat the onions until they begin to soften, stirring frequently.
+Now add the green peppers, stir, and sweat them until they soften also.
 Stir in the chillies, garlic and cumin seeds and cook for about 2 minutes more.
-Add the ground beef and continue to cook, stirring frequently until the beef is browned.
+Add the ground beef and continue to cook, stirring frequently to break up the beef and brown it.
 Stir in the mild chilli powder, paprika and black pepper and stir this into the beef and vegetable mixture.
-Add the tomatoes, about half a can of water and the red kidney beans and stir all together.
+Add the tomatoes along with about half a can of water and the red kidney beans.
+Stir all together.
 (On no account be tempted to add salt at this stage – it will toughen the beans.)
 Bring everything to a simmer, reduce the heat to very low, cover the pan and simmer it, stirring occasionally, for about 3 hours unti the beans are tender.

 Once the beans are tender it is safe to add salt.
 I’d suggest about a tablespoon; I know, sounds a lot – this is a large volume – so do your own thing.
 Stir and cover again and cook for about a further 30 minutes to allow the salt to develop the flavours.